-I have expertise in curricular design at undergraduate and postgraduate levels and in developing innovations for facilitating learning.
+I have expertise in curricular design for undergraduate and postgraduate students (modules, whole programmes) and developing innovative approaches.
 Examples include:

 Understanding and working with complex systems: Teaching undergraduates how to analyse and interpret the resilience of complex social-ecological systems.
 This involves students working to understand dynamic complexity of different case studies, such as vulnerability of New Orleans to Hurricanes, and then applying resilience theory.
 This a staged process of developing conceptual system models and analysing these in relation to resilience.

 Developing creative visions and steps of how to there: Teaching masters students to examine key development related issues in an urban environment, develop ambitious visions, and backcast how to get there.
 The group work is based on real-world problems and results in professionally produced work.

 Transformations to sustainability: Teaching masters students about how to deliver change projects.
 This involves group work to develop a theory of change and implement it, while support the work with continual training in how to work pragmatically with complexity, develop targeted and strategic pattern shifts using futures methods, and working with dilemmas.
 Students are also required to engage in deep reflexive thinking, such as asking themselves how the process influences their thinking about sustainability, change and thinking.

 Working with large classes on behaviour change: Teaching large classes in innovative ways to engage them in experiential behaviour change processes. this included working with 300 first year students who develop their own behaviour change targets to reduce carbon emissions.

 Teaching facilitation: Innovative approaches to teaching using facilitation methods to help develop skills and awareness of students about participation and working with groups.
 This has been delivered to masters and PhD students as well as with community leaders and action researchers in communities in Bangladesh and Solomon Islands.